cdleonard/pyopenocd/README.md

 ## Testing

-pytest is used for testing.
+pytest and tox are used for testing.
 Most useful tests require openocd to be running but they are skipped by default unless --openocd-running is passed on cmdline:

-    pytest --test-openocd-tclrpc
+    tox -- --openocd-running